 Vulnerability scanners and penetration tests are the most common techniques to uncover and fix cybersecurity flaws within your technologies.
 While some similarities exist between the two, they are often misinterpreted as the same thing although they yield very different degrees of analysis.

-Vulnerability scanners are generally used by IT staff in order to check network infrastructures for known vulnerabilities that may have been introduced during their implementation.
+Vulnerability scanners are generally used by IT staff in order to test network infrastructures for known vulnerabilities that may have been introduced during their implementation.
 Penetration tests, by contrast, identifies both well-documented vulnerabilities, as well as those that have never been seen before, while providing evidence of their potential impact on your company.

 Here are the key differences between a penetration test and a vulnerability scanner:

 Vulnerability scans, also known as vulnerability assessments, begin by compiling an inventory of all of the systems in your network.
 This may include everything from server configurations, to the technologies on which they reside, to the various devices using the network.
 During the scan, each of these systems will be tested against multiple databases of known vulnerabilities to highlight potential security flaws.